-Total cost: (Phase 2) 687 million yen (Phase 3) 504 million yen

-Period of cooperation: (Phase 2) May 2007 - March 2012 (Phase 3) November 2012 - June 2018

-Partner contry's implementing organizations:

-(Phase 2) Ministry of Industry, Science, Technology, & Innovation (MISTI), Public Waterworks in 8 cities (TPWs) (Phase 3) Ministry of Industry, Science, Technology, & Innovation (MISTI), Public Waterworks in 8 cities (TPWs)

-The number of experts dispatced:

-(Phase 2) Long term: 4 persons Short term: 20 persons (Phase 3) Long term: 3 persons Short term: 24 persons

-The number of technical training participants:

-(Phase 2) Training in Japan: 22 persons (Phase 3) Training in Japan: 26 persons Training in third countries: 22 persons

-Main equipment provided:

-(Phase 2) Equipment for water quality testing, water treatment equipment, equipment for electrical and mechanical facilities, equipment for a distribution facility and others (Phase 3) Equipment for replacement and others

-(Phase 2) Capacity to operate and maintain water supply facilities is improved in the urban areas of 14 cities which participate in "National Conference on Public Water Utilities" in the Kingdom of Cambodia.
+Total cost: (Phase 2) 687 million yen (Phase 3) 504 million yen Period of cooperation: (Phase 2) May 2007 - March 2012 (Phase 3) November 2012 - June 2018 Partner contry's implementing organizations: (Phase 2) Ministry of Industry, Science, Technology, & Innovation (MISTI), Public Waterworks in 8 cities (TPWs) (Phase 3) Ministry of Industry, Science, Technology, & Innovation (MISTI), Public Waterworks in 8 cities (TPWs) The number of experts dispatced: (Phase 2) Long term: 4 persons Short term: 20 persons (Phase 3) Long term: 3 persons Short term: 24 persons The number of technical training participants: (Phase 2) Training in Japan: 22 persons (Phase 3) Training in Japan: 26 persons Training in third countries: 22 persons Main equipment provided: (Phase 2) Equipment for water quality testing, water treatment equipment, equipment for electrical and mechanical facilities, equipment for a distribution facility and others (Phase 3) Equipment for replacement and others Overall Goal: (Phase 2) Capacity to operate and maintain water supply facilities is improved in the urban areas of 14 cities which participate in "National Conference on Public Water Utilities" in the Kingdom of Cambodia.
 (Phase 3) Water services provided by TPWs are enhanced.

-(Phase 2) Capacity to operate and maintain water supply facilities is improved in the targeted TPWs utilizing the experiences accumulated during the Phase 1 Project.
+Project Purpose: (Phase 2) Capacity to operate and maintain water supply facilities is improved in the targeted TPWs utilizing the experiences accumulated during the Phase 1 Project.
 (Phase 3) All TPWs are able to manage water supply more stable and sustainably.

-Output: (Phase 2)

-- Output 1: Capacity to analyze the water quality is improved in the TPWs. - Output 2: Capacity to treat water quality is improved in the TPWs.
-Output 3: Capacity for operation and routine maintenance of - electrical facilities is improved in the TPWs.
-Output 4: Capacity for operation and routine maintenance of mechanical facilities is improved in the TPWs. - Output 5: Capacity to maintain water distribution facilities is improved in the TPWs.
+Output: (Phase 2) Output 1: Capacity to analyze the water quality is improved in the TPWs.
+Output 2: Capacity to treat water quality is improved in the TPWs.
+Output 3: Capacity for operation and routine maintenance of electrical facilities is improved in the TPWs.
+Output 4: Capacity for operation and routine maintenance of mechanical facilities is improved in the TPWs.
+Output 5: Capacity to maintain water distribution facilities is improved in the TPWs.
+(Phase 3) Output 1: Capacity of managing the data necessary for Business Plan is

-(Phase 3)

-- Output 1: Capacity of managing the data necessary for Business Plan is enhanced at TPWs. - Output 2: Capacity of formulating Business Plans is improved at TPWs. - Output 3: Capacity of monitoring Business Plans is enhanced at TPWs. - Output 4: Capacity of monitoring, evaluating Business Plan, formulation policies and supporting TPWs for funding is strengthened at Ministry of Industry and Handicrafts - Output 5: Capacity of analyzing human resources development and improvement measures at TPWs is enhanced.
+- enhanced at TPWs.
+Output 2: Capacity of formulating Business Plans is improved at TPWs. - Output 2: Capacity of nonitoring Business Plans is improved at TPWs.
+Output 3: Capacity of monitoring Business Plans is enhanced at TPWs. - Output 3: Capacity of monitoring business rans is enhanced at 17 Ws.
+Output 4: Capacity of monitoring, evaluating Business Plan, formulation - policies and supporting TPWs for funding is strengthened at Ministry of Industry and Handicrafts - Output 5: Capacity of analyzing human resources development and improvement measures at TPWs is enhanced.